-LOBs and BFILEs behave differently from the other types of streaming data described in this chapter.
+LOBs and BFILEs act differently from the other types of streaming data described in this chapter.
 Instead of storing the actual data in the table, a locator is stored.
 The actual data can be manipulated using this locator, including reading and writing the data as a stream.
 Even when streaming, only the necessary bits of data move across the network.
 By contrast, when streaming a LONG or LONG RAW, all the data always moves across the network.

-Streaming BLOBs and CLOBs
+Streaming BLOBs, CLOBs, and NCLOBs

-When a query fetches one or more CLOB or BLOB columns, the JDBC driver transfers the data to the client.
+When a query fetches one or more BLOB, CLOB, or NCLOB columns, the JDBC driver transfers the data to the client.
 This data can be accessed as a stream.
-To manipulate CLOB or BLOB data from JDBC, use methods in the Oracle extension classes oracle.sql.BLOB and oracle.sql.CLOB.
-These classes provide specific functionality, such as reading from the CLOB or BLOB into an input stream, writing from an output stream into a CLOB or BLOB, determining the length of a CLOB or BLOB, and closing a CLOB or BLOB.
+To manipulate BLOB, CLOB, or NCLOB data from JDBC, use methods in the Oracle extension classes oracle.sql.BLOB, oracle.sql.CLOB and oracle.sql.NCLOB.
+These classes provide specific functionality, such as reading from the BLOB, CLOB, or NCLOB into an input stream, writing from an output stream into a BLOB, CLOB, or NCLOB, determining the length of a BLOB, CLOB, or NCLOB, and closing a BLOB, CLOB, or NCLOB.

-See Also: "Reading and Writing BLOB and CLOB Data" on page 16-4 and "Data Interface for LOBs" on page 16-12
+See Also: "Reading and Writing BLOB, CLOB and NCLOB Data" on page 14-5 and "Data Interface for LOBs" on page 14-10